+Courses Hours

-Courses: EDUC 3383 Curriculum for the Middle School with Field Experience 3 PSYC 3113 Adolescent Psychology 3 EDUC 3273 Methods of Teaching Reading & Writing Middle & Sec Sch with Field Exp.
-3
+EDUC 3383 Curriculum for the Middle School with Field Experience 3

+PSYC 3113 Adolescent Psychology 3

+EDUC 3273 Methods of Teaching Middle & Secondary School

+Reading/Field Exp 3

 There is no additional content required for secondary teachers adding the same content field at the middle level.
 For add-on not within the same content field, 15 hours in the specified middle school level content or a minor in content area is required.